-Eligible Class(es) For Coverage: All Full-time and Part-time Active Employees at Loyola University Medical Center, Gottlieb Memorial Hospital, Gottlieb Community Health Services and MacNeal Hospital who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding management and physicians enrolled in the voluntary plan, temporary, leased or seasonal employees.
+Eligible Class(es) For Coverage: All Full-time and Part-time Active Employees at Mercy Medical Center North Iowa who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding management, temporary, leased or seasonal employees.
 Also excluding the following:

-- 1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency, - 2) nonresident aliens with no income from sources within the United States; and - 3) "self-employed individuals" under Code Section 401(c).
+- 1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency, - 2) nonresident aliens with no income from sources within the United States, - 3) "self-employed individuals" under Code Section 401(c); and - 4) union employees who are members of a collective bargaining unit that has bargained in good faith over benefits substantially similar to those available under the Plan and whose participation is not provided for under such agreement.

-Full-time Employment: at least 20 budgeted hours per week
+Employment: at least 16 budgeted hours per week